 Not only are ferns a beautiful addition to the yard, but there are also a wide variety of benefits to growing them.

 Pests are not a problem when growing ferns in the garden.
 Under the proper conditions, ferns are highly resistant to a large variety of pests.
-They have a natural resistance to diseases which might otherwise harm other plants.
+They have a natural resistance to diseases that might otherwise harm other plants.

-With so many varieties, species, and color variations of ferns and the many benefits they provide it is hard to imagine passing this plant up.
+With so many varieties, species, and color variations of ferns and the many benefits they provide, it is hard to imagine passing this plant up.